google-research/protoscribe/protoscribe/data/glyphs/tokenizer/generic/README.md

 Following quantization codebooks are available:

+* `vocab2048_normalized_minmax.npy`: Codebook with 2048 centroids trained on
+vanilla glyphs normalized using `min-max`.

 * `vocab2048_normalized_sketchrnn.npy`: Codebook with 2048 centroids trained on
-vanilla glyphs normalized using producedure described in Sketch-RNN paper.
+vanilla glyphs normalized using producedure described in Sketch-RNN paper (`sketch-rnn`).

 * `vocab2048_multiglyph_normalized_minmax.npy`: Codebook with 2048 centroids
 trained on multiple glyph collections normalized using `min-max`.